 After the events, we surveyed attendees to find out we can enhance the fan experience for people with disabilities.
 Ticketing, facilities, services and transport received excellent feedback – but we’re always working to improve.

-On matchdays, stadiums can be noisy and crowded – this sensory overload can be overwhelming, so we have provided sensory viewing rooms as safe, calm spaces to escape to at Al Janoub and Khalifa International stadiums.
+On matchdays, stadiums can be noisy and crowded – this sensory overload can be overwhelming, so we have provided sensory viewing rooms as safe, calm spaces at Al Janoub and Khalifa International stadiums.

 About 150 young people with sensory processing issues attended their first football match thanks to these rooms.